Vaulthalla Logo

 With --no-encrypt, object payloads written upstream are plaintext from Vaulthalla's perspective.
 This can be useful for interoperability, but it changes the risk model.
 See Encryption before disabling upstream encryption.

-When changing encryption behavior on an existing bucket, Vaulthalla may require explicit waivers:
+When changing encryption behavior on an existing upstream bucket, Vaulthalla may require explicit waivers:

 1vh vault update archive --no-encrypt --accept-decryption-waiver2vh vault update archive --encrypt --accept-overwrite-waiver